-- a) Have a significantly greater difficulty in learning than the majority of students of the same age, or; - b) Have a disability which prevents or hinders him/her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions. - c) A child under compulsory age has special educational needs if they fall within the definition at (a) or (b) above or would do so if special educational provision was not made for them (Section 20 Children and Families Act 2014).
+- a) Have a significantly greater difficulty in learning than the majority of students of the same age, or; - b) Have a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

+A child under compulsory age has special educational need if they fall within the definition of (a) or (b) above or would do so if special educational provision was not made for them (Section 20 Children and Families Act 2014).